Javisionario/Radios-de-curva/README.md

 ---

 ## 📄 License
-This project is released under the **MIT License**.
+This project is released under the **GNU General Public License v3.0**.
 Feel free to use, modify, and share.